openownership/bods-dev-handbook/style_guide.md

 - do not use constructions like “person(s)”, “the supplier (or suppliers)”, or 'one or more persons'.
 The plural is fine, “persons”
 - avoid using and/or, where needed you can use “or both” (e.g. ownership, control, or both
 - use 'and' not '&' or '+'
-- abbreviations such as “e.g.”, “i.e.”, and “etc.” need full stops, but prefixes and acronyms (for example, “Dr Jane Goodall”; “BODS”) do not
+- abbreviations such as “e.g.”, “i.e.”, and “etc.” need full stops, but prefixes and acronyms (for example, “Dr Jane Goodall”, “BODS”) do not

 ### Acronyms
 Don't assume everyone is aware of common acronyms.
 The first time an acronym is used in a property description (schema) or on a page (docs) the full term should be used, followed the by the acronym in parentheses (e.g. "whether the person described by this statement has the status of politically exposed person (PEP).")